Minimum-CD/cd-manifesto/content/_index.md

 ## Why did we build this?

-For background on Minimum CD and answers to other common questions, please [read the FAQs](/faq/).
+For background on Minimum CD and answers to other common questions, please [read the FAQs](https://migration.minimumcd.org/docs/faq/).

 ## Starting the Journey

 Questions on where to start?
-Check out some [recommendations](/journey/).
+Check out the [migration guide](https://migration.minimumcd.org/).

 ## Contributing